quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 ## Energy and entropy accuracy

-`PeriodicGrid.energy_tol` is an absolute band-energy integration target in the Hamiltonian's energy units per cell per physical orbital. `entropy_tol` is an absolute entropy target in k_B per cell per physical orbital.
-These are independent of the density-entry and charge targets.
-The default tolerance policy sets each integration target to `tol/5`, the filling residual to `tol/10`, and the SCF residual to `tol`.
-An explicit target overrides only its own budget.
+Density accuracy controls integration; energy and entropy are evaluated on the accepted mesh without separate targets.
+Their estimated errors are diagnostics, not convergence conditions.
+Band-energy errors scale with the Hamiltonian's energy units.
+The default tolerance policy sets density and charge integration targets to `tol/5`, the filling residual to `tol/10`, and the SCF residual to `tol`.
-For example, changing `density_matrix_tol` does not change the energy target.

 Read estimates through `result.errors.band_energy_integration` and `result.errors.entropy_integration`, alongside the density and charge errors.